SmartDoge/smartdoge/README.md

 smartdoged config chain-id $CHAINID

 # Set the keyring backend to test, which writes keys to an unencrypted file in ~
-smartdoged config keyring-backend $KEYRING --algo $KEYALGO
+smartdoged config keyring-backend $KEYRING

 # Create a key
 smartdoged keys add $KEY

-# Add a genesis account with the amount of staked currency and the amount of wallet currency
+# Add a genesis account with 1 billion SDOGE
-smartdoged add-genesis-account $(smartdoged keys show $KEY -a) 1000000000000000000000000wei # 1 billion SDOGE
+smartdoged add-genesis-account $(smartdoged keys show $KEY -a) 1000000000000000000000000wei

-# Create the genesis transaction to stake
+# Create the genesis transaction to stake 1 SDOGE
-smartdoged gentx $KEY 1000000000000000000wei --chain-id $CHAINID # Stake 1 SDOGE
+smartdoged gentx $KEY 1000000000000000000wei --chain-id $CHAINID

 # Collect all genesis transactions into the genesis.json config
 smartdoged collect-gentxs